Alexander Volkanovski: Volkanovski vs. Rodríguez

 Volkanovski returned to featherweight and faced interim featherweight champion Yair Rodríguez in a title unification bout for the UFC Featherweight Championship on 8 July 2023 at UFC 290.
 He won the fight via TKO in round three.

 Volkanovski vs. Makhachev 2

 Volkanovski was next scheduled to face Ilia Topuria on 20 January 2024 to defend his UFC Featherweight Championship at UFC 297.
-However, before that bout took place, Volkanovski was tapped to step in on 10 days notice to face UFC Lightweight Champion Islam Makhachev in a rematch, on 21 October 2023, at UFC 294, as a replacement for an injured Charles Oliveira.
-He lost the fight via head kick knockout in round one.
+However, on 11 October 2023, Charles Oliveira withdrew from his lightweight title match against Islam Makhachev at UFC 294 due to a training injury.
+Volkanovski stepped in on 11 days' notice, moving up a weight class to challenge for the UFC Lightweight Championship in a rematch of their bout at UFC 284.
+He lost via head kick knockout in the first round.

 Volkanovski vs. Topuria

 Following the short notice rematch with Makhachev, the bout with Ilia Topuria was initially expected to continue forward and take place on its original date of 20 January 2024 at UFC 297.
 However, it was later pushed back one month to headline UFC 298 on 17 February 2024 instead.
 Volkanovski lost the championship by knockout in the second round.